Gravitation as a Plastic Distortion of the Lorentz Vacuum: Multiforms and Extensors

 \paragraph{Useful Identities}

-We shall list some identities involving contractions, exterior product and the Hodge star operator that will be need for some derivations in Sections 5, 6,7 and Appendices D and E. These are
+We shall list some identities involving contractions, exterior product and the Hodge star operator that will be need for some derivations in Section 6 and Appendix D and E. These are

-For any metric $ \sitg $ and for any $A_{r}\in\bigwedge^{r}V$ and $B_{s}\in\bigwedge^{s}V$, $r,s\geq0$:
+For any metric $ \sitg $ and for any $A_{r}\in\bigwedge^{r}U$ and $B_{s}\in\bigwedge^{s}U$, $r,s\geq0$:

 Finally, we shall need also the following result.
 Let $\{\varepsilon^{\mu}\}$ be an arbitrary basis of $U$ such that $\varepsilon^{\mu}\underset{ \sitg ^{-1}}{\cdot}$ $\varepsilon^{\mu}=g^{\mu\nu}$.
 Then, if